geirskogul/fysetc_erb_canboot_fix/README.md

 # fysetc_erb_canboot_fix
-Instruction and fixes for flashing CanBoot to the fysetc ERB to prevent it from losing firmware on reset
+Instruction and fixes for flashing CanBoot to the fysetc ERB to prevent it from losing firmware on reset, and fixing the recent bug where the ERB and other RP2040-based board fail to enumerate on SBC restart.

-How to flash a fyetc ERB board so it stops losing its flash/fails to enumerate on printer startup/requiring a reset button hit on every boot:
+NOTE: This is assuming you have a single board computer (SBC) already running klipper, and you have terminal access (through SSH or other means) to the machine.
+This short guide does not cover basic setup of a SBC for klipper, nor any other procedures.
+`

 First, flash the ERB using the SKR pico instructions with CanBoot in USB mode:

 https://github.com/Polar-Ted/RP2040Canboot_Install/blob/main/README.MD#canboot-for-skr-pico-in-usb-mode

+I have copied the relevant portions of the instructions here, in case something changes regarding CanBoot later on

 --------------------------------------------

 Canboot for SKR Pico in USB mode

-    Update to the latest Canboot and Klipper codabase as of 11-8-2022 Canboot v0.0.1-20-g600967e or newer
-        Klipper v0.10.0-623-g5b1a6676 or newer

-    SSH to your Klipper host
+> SSH to your Klipper host

-    CD to Canboot
+> CD to Canboot

-    cd ~/CanBoot/
+> cd ~/CanBoot/

 Run Make Clean

-make clean
+> make clean

 Run Make Menuconfig

-make menuconfig
+> make menuconfig

 Settings:
 	MCU Raspberry Pi RP2040